We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Unfortunately, nonstick surfaces just aren't durable enough to last several years, let alone a lifetime.
 If you're determined to pay top dollar for nonstick, that leaves you with two equally unappealing options—spending a lot on replacing worn-out pans every few years or continuing to cook with a degraded nonstick surface well beyond its useful lifespan.
 Not really much of a choice.

 The third option—buying it cheap—is therefore the best.
-In most cases, that means restaurant-grade aluminum pans, like this Farberware eight-inch nonstick skillet, which cost about $16 at the time I wrote this.
-That's the perfect size pan for a classic three-egg omelette.
+In most cases, that means restaurant-grade aluminum pans, which are affordable.
+At home, I use an eight-inch nonstick pan, which is the perfect size for a classic three-egg omelette.
 For most other tasks, like making frittatas and scrambling a bigger batch of eggs, a 10-inch skillet can serve you well.

 • Aluminum alone won't work on induction ranges, so if you have an induction stovetop, you may need to cough up more money for a skillet that's clad in stainless steel.
 (That, or rely exclusively on cast iron and/or carbon steel for all your nonstick cooking needs.)
 The winner of our nonstick skillet testing (from T-fal) is induction-compatible.
 Kenji also recommends this fully clad Cuisinart stainless steel nonstick skillet for induction users.